kundan7kumar/kundan7kumar.github.io/travel/index.md

 I realized myself about life in 2020 and COVID confined my life in the shell.
 I had lethargy my life from long time and this quarantine period made me realized me to break the monotonicity and achieve a greater heights in my life.

-Lastly i gave my protincation , braeking the life spend my Netflix and social media platform.
+Lastly i gave my procrastination , breaking the life spend my Netflix and social media platform.

 I started with small steps to learn new things